 A massive redevelopment project is currently underway in an up-and-coming area of Austin, Texas.
 Complementing the newly constructed Austin Central Library and the redeveloped Seaholm Power Plant, the Thomas C. Green Water Treatment Plant will soon be a bustling mixed-use residential and business complex.
 AYD Waste will be providing roll-off dumpsters, hauling and recycling services […]

 AYD Waste can typically recycle 98% of construction debris.
 Unfortunately, it isn’t general knowledge that the majority of construction materials can be recycled.
 During any major demolition, reconstruction, or new construction project, large amounts of refuse are inevitably generated.
 However, almost everything from packaging to large chunks of cement can be recycled and cycled back […]

 We’re currently working with general contractor Zapalac/Reed Construction Co. on the construction of a new 250,000 square foot office building in West Austin.
 We have two 40-yard dumpsters on site to collect debris and we’re providing regular, weekly hauls to recycle the debris.

 Part of the San Clemente office and retail park, the new building is located […]

-Last month, we did a series of blogs about how our dumpster rental company strives to lessen our impact on the environment by recycling all possible materials that we collect during our jobs.
-This month, we came across some interesting information about others in the waste management industry that are doing what they can to be […]
+This month, we came across some interesting information about others in the waste management industry that are doing what they can to be green.

 AYD Waste Services strives to be a responsible waste management company by recycling any materials that we can.
 Reduction and recycling have more environmental benefits than just energy and resource consumption reduction.
 Did you know that landfills contribute to global warming through greenhouse gas emissions?
 According to the Environmental Protection Agency, decomposition that occurs in landfills […]